Microsoft Flight Simulator 2024 & 2020

 See Troubleshooting for:

-- MSFS connects but no forces — most often an arm-toggle problem, covered there.
+- MSFS connects but no forces — most often the ARM gauge in the top strip is still DISARMED; covered there.